jule64/TripleDraw/README.md

 If however you feel those results are too "wide", you can fix that by simply increasing the number of simulations.
 To take our example again we re-ran the same scenario but this time using **1 million** simulations.
 The results came back as: *9.653%*, virtually the same as the actual odds.

-The trade off hence is that *in order to get more precision you generally have to give up computing time*.
-For instance, the 50k simulations above ran in under a second on my machine, whereas 1 million simulations took about 10 seconds to complete.
-You can change the default number of simulations with the `-n` option, for example `-n 500000` to run five hundred thousand simulations.
+Precision however comes at the cost of longer running simulations, and it is up to you to balance out this constraint with your own requirements.
+Note to change the default number of simulations use the `-n` option, for example `-n 500000` to run five hundred thousand simulations.

 (\*)*By the way if you want to know how this number is calculated have a look in the `study` folder where I have added all the calculations step by step.
 Needless to say it's a lot of equations, and that's only for a simple pre-flop probability.
 By contrast the simulations-style approach of TripleDraw means no complex maths are required :)*